 Haunted Heads’ members are all veterans of their craft, and they offer plenty of juxtaposition this time through.
 It’s not quite a punk album, but it’s perhaps a bit too overdriven to merely be called indie.
 The band’s live performance of these songs is certainly energetic, but the album keeps things a bit more tame in comparison.
 Production is clean.
 The bass is audible.
 The noisier moments never get too heavy – more akin to early 2000s alt-rock or even grunge perhaps.
 All of this is coated with a veneer of melodic indie rock that hearkens back to early emo bands like American Football.
 As to be expected with such a style, the lyrics, as well as vocal delivery, are vulnerable and passionate.

-Ultimately, the studio version of Everything We Agreed About is a fairly strong release, but it’s Haunted Heads’ live performance that adds the final touch to these songs.
-Even so, it’s no surprise why we rated the album as one of our favorites from last year.
+Ultimately, the studio version of Everything We Agreed About is a strong release, and Haunted Heads’ live performance adds the final touch to these songs.
+It is no surprise why we rated the album as one of our favorites of 2018.
 Check out the album below and experience and see what we mean.